hrithikguy/systecash/cmake/README_CMAKE.txt

   * Visual Studio support is out of scope.
-While CMake supports generating build files for Visual Studio on Windows, it is not likely at this point that either GnuCash or all of its dependencies can be built using the Microsoft compiler tool chain.
+While CMake supports generating build files for Visual Studio on Windows, it is not likely at this point that either systecash or all of its dependencies can be built using the Microsoft compiler tool chain.

 == Known Issues